frconor-ebook/meditations/_posts/2025-12-09-beginning-again.md

 One of the greatest things we can do for our family is to spend a few days like this every year, reviewing all of these key questions of our life and of our mission.

 There was a mother once who went on a retreat, and the father took a few days off work to look after their five-year-old little girl.
-He wasn\'t very good at this, but he did his best.
+He wasn't very good at this, but he did his best.

-The retreat began on a Thursday night, and the following day, every hour on the hour, the little girl asked, 'Where\'s my mummy?
+The retreat began on a Thursday night, and the following day, every hour on the hour, the little girl asked, 'Where's my mummy?
 When is my mummy coming home?
-Why isn\'t my mummy here?'
+Why isn't my mummy here?'

 The father had this every hour on the hour, all of Friday, all Saturday, and by Saturday evening he was totally exhausted.
 In a rather belligerent tone, he said to his little girl, "Your mummy has gone to talk with God."

 The little girl took a big deep breath.
 "Ah, my mummy has gone to talk with God.
-That\'s very important"---as much as to say: Why didn\'t you tell me that before?
+That's very important"---as much as to say: Why didn't you tell me that before?

 She said, "If my mummy has gone to talk with God, she must be saying very important things to God and maybe some of it is about me.
 And if my mummy is talking to God, God must also be talking to my mummy, and He must be saying some very important things.
 And maybe some of it is about me."

-There wasn\'t a sound out of the child for the next 24 hours until her mum came home.
-The father was very sorry he hadn\'t thought of that earlier.
+There wasn't a sound out of the child for the next 24 hours until her mum came home.
+The father was very sorry he hadn't thought of that earlier.

 We are here to talk with God and to listen to Him.
 Maybe, many great things depend on this conversation: new horizons, new beginnings, new communications, all sorts of wonderful things.